rohan843/cybersecurity-notes/README.md

 **Splunk Cloud** is a cloud-hosted tool used to collect, search and monitor log data.
 It is useful for organizations running in hybrid or cloud-only environments.

 **Chronicle** is a cloud-native tool designed to retain, analyse and search data.
+Cloud-native means that the service provides more resources, controls and ease than in other cloud-hosted tools.